georgik/esp32-spooky-maze-game/README.md

 # ESP32 Spooky Maze Game

-ESP32 Spooky Maze Game is a technical demo game built using [Bevy ECS](https://github.com/bevyengine/bevy/issues/15460) with no_std support via [esp-hal](https://developer.espressif.com/blog/2025/02/rust-esp-hal-beta/).
+ESP32 Spooky Maze Game is a technical demo game built using [Bevy ECS 0.16.1](https://github.com/bevyengine/bevy) with no_std support via [esp-hal 1.0.0-beta.1](https://github.com/esp-rs/esp-hal).
 The game demonstrates how to build cross-platform applications that run on both embedded hardware and desktop environments using a shared core.

 In this game, a ghost navigates through a maze collecting coins while avoiding obstacles.
 Special artifacts such as dynamite and the "walker" power-up introduce additional gameplay mechanics.
 On collision with various objects, events